vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 But, — alas ! the end was approaching.
 Ever since his return from Amritsar, a sense of inexplicable fatigue frequently haunted him.
 He would occasionally talk of retiring from active hfe.
-PoUtics meant strain, phy- sical and mental and he did not feel himself up to it.
+PoUtics meant strain, phy###sical and mental and he did not feel himself up to it.
 This was surely the whispering of Death.

 After his sickly boyhood, Mr. Tilak enjoyed many